aaronegolden/crawl/README.md

 - [ ] smooth progression
 - [ ] add in monsters from other floors
 - [ ] run crawl server with this version
+- [ ] stealing the orb to increase the players durability and skill-levels

 ## Bad ideas